kchapelier/SimpleMidiInput.js/README.md

 # SimpleMidiInput.js

 Abstraction over the MIDI input.
-Does all the byte crunching and exposes a straightforward event system.
+Does all the byte crunching and exposes a straightforward event API.

 # How to use